dekadans/repcal/README.md

 `-i DATE, --input DATE`

-This parameter accepts a specific date and/or time in ISO format and will print it's republican counterpart.
+This parameter accepts a specific date and/or time in ISO format and will print its republican counterpart.

 ```
 $ repcal -i '1969-07-20 20:17:40'